kiarafrobles/www.retroreport.org/_backstory/the-40-year-old-toxic-substances-control-act-is-being-reformed.md

 title: "The 40-year-old Toxic Substances Control Act is being reformed"
 published: true
 date: 2015-05-27T16:09:00.000Z
 lead_copy: "The 40-year-old Toxic Substances Control Act is being reformed, but will it have teeth?
-The story of TRIS shows how hard it is to regulate chemicals. "
+The story of TRIS shows how hard it is to regulate chemicals."
 backstory_type: backstory
 video: safety-on-fire
 type: backstories